 Let's walk through some examples.

 All these formulas refer to Table1 at the left.
 Since the formulas are outside the table, they all include the table name.

 The formulas in column I are actually entered as text.
 In each case, I'll temporarily convert to a real formula so you can see exactly what range is being targeted.

 The most basic syntax is the table name only.
 This refers to the table data.

 The table name with the #Data specifier also refers to all of the table data.
 The #Data specifier is seldom used this way since it's not necessary.

 To refer to all headers, use the #Headers specifier.

 To target the entire table, including data, headers, and total row, use the #All specifier.

-To refer to a specific header, you'll need a double set of brackets.
+To refer to a specific header, you'll need a double set of square brackets.
 Inside the outer brackets, use the #Headers specifier and the column name, each in brackets separated by a comma.